JunyaoPu/junyaopu.github.io/_posts/2022-05-03-AI-Development-Day-3.markdown

 # Achievements
 After reading the post and paper provided in the links

-* You should have a good understanding of how the CNNs evolve and how we improved the CNNs performance on image classification problem.
+* Have a good understanding of how the CNNs evolve and how we improved the CNNs performance on image classification problem.

 # What's next
-Now we are able to deal with image classification problem with CNNs.
+We are able to deal with image classification problem with CNNs.
 Let's dive into segmentation problem for computer vision!